rszylkowski/rs_ping/README.md

 # rs_ping

+## Warning ⚠️

+This tool is intended for educational and testing purposes only.
+Use it responsibly and only on systems or networks you own or have explicit permission to test.
+Unauthorized use of this tool on external systems or networks may be considered illegal and could result in severe consequences.

+**You are using this tool at your own risk.
+The authors and contributors are not responsible for any misuse or damage caused by this tool.**

+By downloading and using this tool, you acknowledge that you have been informed about the potential risks and agree to use it responsibly.

+## Description
 `rs_ping` is a Rust-based ICMP packet sender.
 It allows you to send ICMP echo requests (ping) to a target IP address and supports multithreading for improved performance.
 The tool also generates detailed CSV reports for analysis.

 ## Features